-In January 2019, the Company exercised the call option and in March 2019, the Company acquired all of the issued and outstanding equity securities of Primatope (the "Primatope Acquisition") in exchange for \$18,000 comprised of upfront consideration of \$10,000 at closing and milestone payments of \$5,000,which had been achieved as of the closing date, and a milestone of \$3,000, which was achieved during the nine months ended September 30, 2019, each paid in a combination of cash and Class A common shares (inclusive of escrow and holdback amounts) in accordance with the Primatope Agreement.
+In January 2019, the Company exercised the call option and in March 2019, the Company acquired all of the issued and outstanding equity securities of Primatope (the "Primatope Acquisition") in exchange for \$18,000 comprised of upfront consideration of \$10,000 at closing and milestone payments of \$5,000, which had been achieved as of the closing date, and in June 2019, the Company made the final milestone payment of \$3,000, which was achieved during the year ended December 31, 2019 following the closing, each paid in a combination of cash and Class A common shares (inclusive of escrow and holdback amounts) in accordance with the Primatope Agreement.
 At the closing of the Primatope Acquisition, Primatope became a wholly owned subsidiary of the Company and the acquisition was accounted for as an asset acquisition as it did not meet the definition of a business.
 The Company recorded the upfront payment and milestone payments as research and development expense in the consolidated statement of operations and comprehensive loss because the acquired technology represented in-process research and development and had no alternative future use.

-During the three months ended September 30, 2019, the Company did not incur any research and development expense directly in connection with milestone or other payments related to the Primatope Acquisition or the Primatope Agreement.
-During the nine months ended September 30, 2019, the Company recorded research and development expense of \$18,000 related to the Primatope Acquisition.
-During the three and nine months ended September 30, 2018, the Company recorded research and development expense of \$250 and \$500, related to the extension of the option period under the Primatope Agreement.
+During the three months ended March 31, 2020, the Company did not incur any research and development expense directly in connection with milestone or other payments related to the Primatope Acquisition or the Primatope Agreement.
+During the three months ended March 31, 2019, the Company recorded research and development expense of \$18,000 related to the Primatope Acquisition.